Need help? Call Tony now: 01952 407599

 The Three-Fact Test

 Here’s how I know the ingeniculture is working.
-I ask the AI three questions:
+I ask the system three questions:

 1. What did I try before?
 If it can search my history and tell me what was attempted, what was abandoned, and why — the infrastructure is holding.